 How To Use Twitter and Social Media To Win Your Fantasy Football League

 With Opening Day around the corner, it’s important for fantasy footballers to take advantage of the resources available to them.
 Twitter is becoming one of the greatest tools for fantasy geeks, acquiring breaking news and updates instantaneously — and not needing to wait for the newspaper the following day (Sorry newspapers!) or for six consecutive episodes of SportsCenter that air late in the evening.
 It is worth noting that Instagram can also be a great tool.
 If you are just starting out with Instagram then you may be wondering how to get lots of likes.
-Don’t worry though because we tested Buzzoid’s Instagram likes and the results were very positive.
+Don’t worry though because we tested Buzzoid’s Instagram likes that would probably work well with free instagram followers and the results were very positive.
 I’m sure you will find lots of other fantasy football geeks all over the platform!
 This is what social media is for, to bring people together who enjoy the same things such as sports, if you have an Instagram page as well as a twitter page then you may want some help with gaining more instagram followers and building a bigger platform by checking out sites such as https://upleap.com.
 The more social media platforms you create – the better at bringing people closer to sports!

 With that said, this isn’t the first article of it’s kind.
 Last year, our very own Albert Lang published a “How to Use Twitter & Social Media to Win Your League” piece that was very well-received.
 And it wouldn’t hurt you to read it again, actually.
 It’s geared for baseball, but it serves the same purpose.

 In case you don’t have the time to head back and read Albert’s piece, here’s one essential tip: